yutojubako/vqa-annotation-interface/README.md

 - `GET /api/progress` - Get annotation progress
 - `GET /api/export` - Export all annotations
 - `GET /api/admin/dashboard` - Get admin dashboard data

+## Troubleshooting

+### Common Issues

+1. **Firebase Authentication Issues**: If you're having trouble with Firebase authentication, check the browser console for error messages.
+Make sure your Firebase configuration is correct and that you've enabled the Email/Password authentication method in the Firebase Console.

+2. **Images Not Loading**: If images are not loading, check the browser console for CORS errors.
+You may need to ensure that your image hosting service allows cross-origin requests.

+3. **Progress Not Saving**: If your progress is not being saved, check that localStorage is available in your browser and that you have sufficient storage space.

+4. **GitHub Pages Deployment Issues**: If your GitHub Pages deployment is not working correctly, check the GitHub Actions logs for error messages.
+Make sure your repository is set up correctly for GitHub Pages deployment.

+### Fixing Issues Between Local and GitHub Pages Environments

+If you encounter differences in behavior between local and GitHub Pages environments, see [fix-progress-display.md](fix-progress-display.md) for solutions to common issues.

 ## License